The training quality in our decorative showroom business is all over the place.

-The quality of training in the showroom business is all over the place.
-Training is not like selling; they are two distinct talents.
-A few companies create solid content but have not trained their trainers on how to train (say that fast three times).
+Selling is not like training.
+They are two distinct talents.
+Would you let a school teacher sell your portfolio?
 Other vendors weakly educate the local representative and tell them to go forth and educate all involved.
 They send them in with catalogs and some samples.
-Really, is that how a brand should be presented?

 Here are some notes:

 - No one likes product knowledge trainings.
 Showroom salespeople are extremely busy and do not want to give up the time during the day.
 Also, no one wants to come in early or stay late.

 - Abide by the venture-capital-pitch 30/30 rule.
 No font should be smaller than 30-point, and no presentation should be longer than 30 minutes.
 Our minds can only stay focused in a perfect environment for a maximum of 20 minutes.
 So build a solid 20-minute presentation and have time for questions.
 Do not overreach!
 You will not gain a thing.
 In fact, you will lose what you gained in the first 20 minutes.

 - Do not train on a product that is not yet on display and ready to ship.
 The salespeople will forget all the information by the time you are ready to receive orders, even if it is just a week away.

 - Beta-test your training content in the field.
 Present your new training program to a few local showrooms, then note and implement the feedback.

 - Train your own customer service team first.
 Present the training draft to them first and gain their feedback.
 Then, when a showroom salesperson calls with a question that references the training, all are on the same page.

 - Do not hand out any reading material during the presentation.
 You want the trainees to look at the presenter, not at a price book.